echang1/calcuelator/README.md

 # CalCUElator

-A simple web-based tool built to reduce the manual overhead of logistical organization for stage managers.
+A web-based dynamic prompt book and calling console built to streamline the planning and coordination of live performance cues.

 This project was created to move beyond static paper cue sheets, providing a digital workspace to dynamically manage cue sequences, track show progress, and organize production data.